A PDF of this information is available for printing

 You may find that when you begin taking interferon that your ability to drive and operate machinery is affected.
 We recommend when you begin taking this medication that you wait to see how you react before deciding if you are able to drive.

 Can I travel whilst taking interferon?

 Yes!
-We recommend you discuss all travel plans with your doctor prior to travelling.
-Ensure you have suitable travel insurance and enough of your medication to take with you.
-Most airline companies require a covering letter from your doctor to take injections on board, therefore we advise you to check when you book your flight.
-Keep your injections in your hand luggage, as the temperature of the hold may not be appropriate.
+We recommend you discuss travel plans with your doctor prior to travelling.
+Ensure you have suitable travel insurance and sufficient medication to take with you.
+Most airlines require a covering letter from your doctor to take injections on board.
+We advise you to check when you book your flight.
+Keep injections in your hand luggage, as the temperature in the hold may not be appropriate.
 You will need to ensure your interferon is stored at the correct temperature.
 One way of keeping your interferon cold is to carry it in a coolbag with a cold pack, however you need to ensure you do not freeze it.
 Some airlines may offer to refrigerate it for you – ask as you go on board.

 How do I dispose of my sharps bin once it is full?

 Please ensure that full sharps bins are properly closed.
-Return full bins to the hospital or surgery that provided it to you.
-Do not use a bag or any other container apart from a sharps bin to return used syringes – this is dangerous and may not be accepted.
+Ask if you can return full bins to the hospital or surgery that provided it to you.
+Do not use a bag or any other container apart from a sharps bin to return used syringes – this is dangerous and may not be accepted

-Yes, you can have most vaccinations, including the flu vaccine, whilst taking interferon.
-Some vaccinations are live vaccines (e.g. measles, mumps and varicella virus vaccines) and these should not be taken with interferon.
+You can have most vaccinations, including the flu and COVID-19 vaccines, whilst taking interferon.
+It is not recommended that you take any live vaccines, – e.g. measles, mumps and varicella virus (shingles) vaccines- and these should not be taken with interferon.
 It is always advisable to consult your doctor prior to having a vaccination.
 Your medical team will check your overall health and immune system status prior to vaccination to ensure that vaccination is safe for you.

 If you need to have a medical procedure or operation